 There is no one path to success in stock market investing.
-Investors have made money in markets by following high P/E growth investing, low P/E value investing, mix of both, arbitrage, technical investing, large cap investing, mid/small cap investing and many other such approaches.
+Investors have made money in markets by following high P/E growth investing, low P/E value investing, a mix of both, arbitrage, technical investing, large-cap investing, mid/small-cap investing and many other such approaches.
 Therefore, I believe that there is no single standard path to succeed/make money in markets.
 The path an investor should follow is the one she is convinced with and feels comfortable with.

 However, we recommend that an investor may read the following articles to assess the PE ratio to be paid for any stock, takes into account the strength of the business model of the company as well.
 The strength in the business model of any company is measured by way of its self-sustainable growth rate and the free cash flow generating the ability of the company.

 In the absence of any strength in the business model of the company, a low PE ratio of the company’s stock may be signs of a value trap where instead of being a bargain; the low valuation of the stock price may represent the poor business dynamics of the company.

 - 3 Principles to Decide the Ideal P/E Ratio of a Stock for Value Investors